-During the year ended March 31, 2018, the Company awarded options to purchase 129,945 shares of common stock with an average exercise price of \$25.84 that vest immediately upon meeting certain performance conditions.
+During the year ended March 31, 2016, the Company awarded an executive officer an option to purchase 50,000 shares of common stock with an exercise price of \$25.81 that vest immediately upon meeting certain performance conditions.
 These options have a ten-year contractual life.
 The performance options will vest in full upon attainment of the performance goals.
 Performance is based upon achievement, prior to January 13, 2020, of (A) a Final Order from the FCC providing for the creation and allocation of licenses for spectrum in the 900 MHz band consisting of paired blocks of contiguous spectrum, each containing at least 3 MHz of contiguous spectrum, authorized for broadband wireless communications uses and (B) the lack of objection by the Company's Board of Directors to the terms and conditions (including, but not limited to, the rebanding, clearing and relocation procedures, license assignment and award mechanisms, and technical and operational rules) set forth or referenced in the Final Order.
+The Company did not award any performance stock options during the year ended March 31, 2017.

-A summary of the Performance Stock Options as of March 31, 2018 and 2017 is as follows:
+A summary of the Performance Stock Options as of March 31, 2017 is as follows:

+Weighted Average

-Performance Options Weighted Average Exercise Price Weighted Average ContractualTerm Aggregate Intrinsic Value
+Performance Options Weighted Average Exercise Price Contractual Term Aggregate Intrinsic Value

 Performance Options outstanding at March 31, 2016 50,000 \$ 25.81

 Performance Options granted

 Performance Options exercised

 Performance Options forfeited/expired

-Performance Options outstanding at March 31, 2017 50,000 25.81
+Performance Options outstanding at March 31, 2017 50,000 \$ 25.81 8.79 \$ -

-Performance Options granted 129,945 25.84

-Performance Options exercised

-Performance Options forfeited/expired

-Performance Options outstanding at March 31, 2018 179,945 \$ 25.83 8.87 \$

-Stock compensation expense related to the amortization of the fair value of service based stock options issued was approximately \$3.7 million, \$3.2 million and \$4.6 million for the years ended March 31, 2018, 2017, and 2016 respectively.
+Stock compensation expense related to the amortization of the fair value of stock options issued was approximately \$3.2 million, \$4.6 million and \$5.3 million for the years ended March 31, 2017, 2016, and 2015 respectively.
 There was no stock compensation expense related to the performance stock options issued.
 Stock compensation expense is included as part of general and administrative expense in the accompanying Consolidated Statement of Operations.
-The weighted average fair value for the stock option awards granted for the fiscal year ended March 31, 2018 was \$11.63.
-As of March 31, 2018, there was approximately \$5.0 million of unrecognized compensation cost related to non-vested share options granted under the Company's stock option plans, of which \$3.0 million pertains to the non-performance based stock options.
-The cost of the service based stock options is expected to be recognized over a weighted-average period of 2.7 years.
+The weighted average fair value for the stock option awards granted for the fiscal year ended March 31, 2017 was \$10.94.
+As of March 31, 2017, there was approximately \$3.3 million of unrecognized compensation cost related to non-vested share options granted under the Company's stock option plans, of which \$2.9 million pertains to the non-performance based stock options.
+The cost of the service based stock options is expected to be recognized over a weighted-average period of 2.2 years.